FriendsOfBehat/MinkDebugExtension/README.md

 composer require lakion/mink-debug-extension
 ```

-Then you only need to configure you Behat profile:
+Then you only need to configure your Behat profile:

 ```yml
 default: